How to encourage boys to engage in their learning.

 There’s no doubt that some class activities appeal more to boys than to girls.
 Not exclusively so, of course, but in general terms.

-And it is with this in mind that we have produced a book of 170 practical teaching ideas and strategies that will appeal to boys.
+It’s with this in mind that we have produced a book of 170 practical teaching ideas and strategies that will appeal to boys.

-The book includes information on how to integrate visual and kinaesthetic activities into your lessons and harness the learning approach that boys tend to use more than girls.
+harness the learning approach that boys tend to use more than girls.

 Take, for example, this lesson:

 The teacher reads out a passage which contains deliberate mistakes.
-As they listen the pupils note the errors and write down the correct facts instead.
+As they listen, the pupils note the errors and write down the correct facts instead.
 Pupils could then indicate the correct answers either by voting with a show of hands for the correct answer or by using their personal whiteboards to all display the correct answers together.

 It is an activity which any pupil can engage in, but is one that definitely appeals to boys.